Home About Us Sign Up Schedule Trip Details Other Events Photos Articles Links Bike Shops

 SAFETY

 Ride at your own risk.
 Helmets are required for all bike rides.
 Shatterproof eye protection is strongly recommended.
 Bring 2 spare tubes.
 Bike gloves not only pad your hands during a ride, but could protect them in the event of a fall.
 Always bring plenty of water, and enough food to carry you through the day.
 Sometimes we find food along the way, but you can't count on it.
 Bring a cell phone if you have it.
+An entry in your cell phone's address book titled "ICE" (for In Case of Emergency") will tell first responders who to contact.
+Medical information could be carried on a device from RoadID, or a computer-readable card like this.
 Basic first-aid supplies are a good idea.
 In some situations, a bike lock could be useful.
 Bring a friend to ride with.
 Remember, stuff happens.
 We do not provide mechanical support, a sag wagon, or medical treatment.
 We do provide moral support and occasional laughs.
-Please read this quote from Edward Abbey, author of the book, Desert Solitaire: A Season in the Wilderness: "A venturesome minority will always be eager to set off on their own, and no obstacles should be placed in their path; let them take risks, for Godsake, let them get lost, sunburnt, stranded, drowned, eaten by bears, buried alive under avalanches – that is the right and privilege of any free American."
+Also - for now - bring a mask.

 FOUL WEATHER